natesales/pathvector/docs/docs/configuration.md

 ### `community-prefs`

-Map of community to import local pref
+Map of community to import local pref (not included in optimizer)

 | Type | Default | Validation |
 |------|---------|------------|